keithledgerwood/WICLab-guide/003-bamboohr.md

 ![alt_text](https://raw.githubusercontent.com/MarcoBlaesing/LabGuide/main/images/009/image043.png "image_tooltip")

-10. You should see a new set of apps, that were assigned to the user based on the *Deparment* that they were moved into.
+10. You should see a new set of apps, that were assigned to the user based on the *Department* that they were moved into.

 Congratulations!
 You have successfully configured Lifecycle Management for